Thickets 101: Collections of Small Trees and Shrubs that Provide Privacy, Erosion Control, and Wildlife Habitats

 Dense thicket of small native trees and shrubs for privacy.

 Thickets are collections of native shrubs and small tree species growing close to one another.
-Once a common feature in natural landscapes, thickets are now less abundant due to hundreds of years of agriculture and development.
+Once a common feature in natural landscapes, they're now less abundant due to hundreds of years of agriculture and development.
 These ecosystems are essential because they provide food and shelter for wildlife, including insects and birds, and serve as a transition zone between meadows and forests.

 How to Plant a Thicket